get10acious/rops_h1_poc_analytics/docs/AI_GUIDE.md

 Always start with comprehensive context:

 ```
-@agent We are building a RewardOps analytics POC.
+@agent We are building an analytics POC.
 Here's the context:

 BUSINESS DOMAIN:
-- RewardOps is a loyalty platform with merchants, users, and redemptions
+- This is an analytics platform with merchants, users, and transactions
 - Business users need to query data like "top merchants by redemption volume"
 - System should generate interactive charts and dashboards